baselhn-cmd/PokemonGo/README.md

 **Better design for the website with more interactivity**

 - I would like to make animation on the modal and better design overall for the game.

+## Tools & Technologies Used

+- [HTML](https://en.wikipedia.org/wiki/HTML) Used for crafting the primary site content.
+- [CSS](https://en.wikipedia.org/wiki/CSS) Employed for designing and structuring the main site layout.

 ## Testing